ps-pat/JCheck.jl/docs/src/index.md

 ft = JCheck.load("JCheck_test.jchk")
 ```

-Failing cases for a predicate can be extracted by using its
+Failing cases for a predicate can be extracted using its description with
-description with [`@getcases`](@ref).
-There is no need to give the
+[`@getcases`](@ref).
+There is no need to give the exact description of the
-exact description of the predicate you want to extract; the entry with
+predicate you want to extract; the entry which description is closest to the one
-description closest to the one given (in the sense of the Levenshtein
-distance) will be matched.
+given (in the sense of the Levenshtein distance) will be matched.

 ``` @example example_index
 pred, valuations = @getcases ft i od